Infertility in men

 - Abnormal semen findings with analysis.

-Depending on semen analysis findings, other fertility treatments such as intrauterine insemination, in vitro fertilization (IVF), or intracytoplasmic sperm injection (ICSI) are other options before surgical treatment of the varicocele.
+Depending on semen analysis findings, other fertility treatments such as IUI, IVF, or ICSI are other options before surgical treatment of the varicocele.

 - A surgical approach, most often through the inguinal area